reactjs/react.dev/content/docs/hooks-overview.md

 }
 ```

-And [`useReducer`](/docs/hooks-reference.html#usereducer) lets you manage local state of complex components with a reducer:
+And [`useReducer`](/docs/hooks-reference.html#usereducer) lets you manage the local state of complex components with a reducer:

 ```js{2}
 function Todos() {